Why Do Neural Response Generation Models Prefer Universal Replies?: Analysis of Seq2Seq Models for NRG

-Specifically, for machine translation, words that appear in the target language should satisfy word level mapping from the source sentence, so the learned word alignment function could ensure the model to generate suitable translated words.
-Different from learning the semantic alignments between languages in NMT, in NRG there exists no explicit mapping for the conversation pattern.
-By contrast, the replies can be diversified as they only need to satisfy the causality with the given queries.
-What's more, the degree of dialog diversity is not explicitly measured and acquired in the sequential model.
-Instead, it learns a weighted average of these replies.
-Thus the model is more likely to choose those common replies, and this is also mentioned in~\newcite{DBLP:conf/emnlp/RitterCD11}.
+Different from significant advances in machine translation~\cite{DBLP:journals/iclr/BahdanauCB14} and abstractive summarization~\cite{rush2015a,DBLP:conf/conll/NallapatiZSGX16}, it remains challenging to apply Seq2Seq models in practical response generation.
+One widely accepted issue within current models is that Seq2Seq architectures are inclined to produce common and unrelated replies, even when the quality of training data is significantly improved and different Seq2Seq variants are proposed.
+The primary reason for this phenomenon lies in the fact that the semantic constraint from query to the possible responses is naturally weak, since the responses to a given query are not required to be semantically equivalent.
+In contrast, the references in machine translation or summarization are usually restricted to be equivalent to each other semantically or even lexically.
+Especially, for machine translation, words that appear in the target language should satisfy word level mapping from the source sentence, so the learned word alignment function could ensure the model to generate suitable translated words.
+Different from learning the semantic alignments between languages in NMT, in NRG, the replies can be diversified as they only need to satisfy the coherence with the given queries.
+Moreover, given a query, the sequential model is optimized to learn the shared information among all replies, thus the model is more likely to choose those high-frequent common replies, which is also mentioned in~\citet{DBLP:conf/emnlp/RitterCD11}.

-Taking the case in Table~\ref{tab:case} as an example, the topic of this query is about movie, and the replies shown in the table are semantically diversified: the first two replies are related to the responder's opinion toward the movie, and the rest replies are about the director, content, and origin of the movie.
+Taking the case in Table~\ref{tab:case} for example, the topic of this query is about movies.
+It can be observed that the replies shown in the table are semantically diversified: the first two replies are related to the opinion of the respondent toward the movie, while the rest are about the director, content, and origin of the movie.
 By contrast, the two valid translations in French are very similar regarding their semantics, which can be attributed to the fixed word-level mapping between query and targets.